-- IMPORTANT: The group leader is responsible for all first aid and medical care decisions for their group.
-We recommend that you appoint a representative from the group who is able to provide first aid care.
-Amor cannot make medical decisions for the group or its members. - Groups should always have a first aid kit and carry a signed medical release form for each participant. - All prescription medicine should be indicated on the medical release form and the first aid representative should be aware of the prescription requirements.
-Prescriptions need to be in original container, with prescription on the packaging. - Don't drink or brush teeth with water from faucets or barrels.
-This water has not been treated and may cause dysentery. - Take a water break at least once every hour.
-Everyone should drink about two gallons of water daily.
-The average person can sweat up to two quarts per hour while doing hard work.
-Stay hydrated! - Use sun block, hats, sunglasses, and clothing to protect sensitive areas such as noses, necks, and scalps. - Group leaders should watch for signs of over-exposure.
-Fatigue, nausea, excessive or a complete lack of sweating, and headache are primary indications of heat exhaustion and heat stroke. - Groups leaders should contact an Amor rep immediately if a group member displays any signs of heat exhaustion or heat stroke. - The camp and worksites can be very dusty.
-Pack extra antihistamines for allergy sufferers and extra saline solution for contact lens wearers.
+FIr st Aid Precautionary Measures Medical Services IMPORTANT : The group leader is responsible for all first • We recommend all medical attention be given in the aid and medical care decisions for their group.
+We United States because of the close proximity to the borde recommend that you appoint a representative from the 1 group who is able to provide first aid care.
+Amor cannot ! ! • An Amor rep is available to lead a medical evacuation, if make medical decisions for the group or its members. needed.
+Groups must drive the injured party to the hospital in their own vehicles.
+If the group decides to go to • Groups should always have a first aid kit and carry a the hospital without an Amor rep leading, please have a signed medical release form for each participant. group member inform the Amor team of your plans immediately. • All prescription medicine should be indicated on the medical release form and the first aid representative • Limit the number of people and vehicles going to the U.S. should be aware of the prescription requirements.
+21 One vehicle, one group member to support the patient (if Prescriptions need to be in original container, with necessary) and a group leader ought to be sufficient. prescription on the packaging.
+1 Many times the patient will be conditionally released when • Don't drink or brush teeth with water from faucets or it is too late to safely return to the camp.
+Amor can provid barrels.
+This water has not been treated and may cause a list of motels in the area and arrange for a lead back to dysentery.
+1 camp in the morning, if needed. • Take a water break at least once every hour.
+Everyone If the patient is a minor, notify the parent/guardian as soo - should drink about two gallons of water daily.
+The average as you know the extent of the illness or injury. person can sweat up to two quarts per hour while doing hard work.
+Stay hydrated! • If the injury or illness is dire or life threatening, Amor will · · · · · · · · · · · · · · · · · · · call ahead to have an ambulance meet the patient at the • Use sun block, hats, sunglasses, and clothing to protect border, drive them to the border and then to a U.S. sensitive areas such as noses, necks, and scalps.
+21 hospital.
+If necessary, we will work with the Red Cross to have a helicopter evacuation facilitated. • Group leaders should watch for signs of over-exposure.
+11 Fatigue, nausea, excessive or a complete lack of i i sweating, and headache are primary indications of heat i i exhaustion and heat stroke.
+L. L. Looking for more • Groups leaders should contact an Amor rep immediately if . information and resources a group member displays any signs of heat exhaustion or 1 heat stroke. i. on safety? • The camp and worksites can be very dusty.
+Pack extra Ľ. antihistamines for allergy sufferers and extra saline 1 solution for contact lens wearers.
+1 Visit www.amor.org/safety to find Amor's i. procedures, statements, and FAQs. i. Î. Ľ. Г.,